Chinex-Boroja/Chinex-Boroja/README.md

 <br />

-- 👯 I’m looking forward to collaborate more on Mobile Application Projects with Kotlin.
+- 👯 I’m looking forward to collaborate more on Mobile Application Projects with Kotlin and Java projects using SpringBoot to Backend Development.
-- 💬 Ask me about Java, Android, Kotlin and Extended Markup Language.
+- 💬 Ask me about Java, Android, Kotlin and SpringBoot.

 <br />